-It is expected the wind conditions along Station Street will be acceptable for its intended use with the inclusion of the proposed densely foliating street trees along Station Street, Woodriff Street and Jamison Road as indicated in the landscape drawings of the site and in Figure 3.
-These street trees should be capable of growing to a height of 5m, with a 4m wide canopy.
+It is expected the wind conditions within the abovementioned pedestrian footpaths will be acceptable for its intended use with the inclusion of the proposed densely foliating street trees along Station Street, Woodriff Street and Jamison Road as indicated in the landscape drawings of the site and in Figures 3 and 4.
+These street trees should be capable of growing to a height of 5m, with a 4m wide canopy and are to be of an evergreen species to ensure their effectiveness in wind mitigation throughout the year.